CaptioDev/FeedScript/README.md

 var x = fs_read_int();

 # Extra:
-Ignore the .settings, .cproject, and .project files.
+Ignore the .cproject, and .project files.
 Those are for Eclipse IDE configurations.
-GitHub reads the .fs file as GLSL (OpenGL Shading Language), .fs means FeedScript (In this case).
+GitHub reads the .fs file as GLSL (OpenGL Shading Language), .fs means FeedScript (In this case). .Settings and .VsCode folders are for other programs. .Settings is Eclipse IDE and .VsCode is VScode